waruhiuuu/phase-3-individual-project/README.md

 5. Put a system into place for identifying when a customer is at high risk for churn and then be proactive in intervening and helping fix anything that may be leading to churn.

+## Business Problem
+SyriaTel is a telecomunications company that is concerned with the amount of customers that are leaving their service. (ie, Churn).
+They have provided a dataset of their most recent data which has 14.5% of the customers leaving during the time period captured in the dataset.
+I have been tasked with analyzing the data and looking for any areas where Churn is significant, and make recommendations as to what SyriaTel can do to greatly reduce the rate of churn in its customers.